 My name is Olli-Poika Parviainen.
 People usually call me OPP.
 I am 37 years old and I live in Tampere, Finland.
 Our family consists of me, my spouse and our two small children.
 I am a member of the parliament of Finland and first vice chairperson of the Greens in the parliament.
 I am also representing Finland in the parliamentary assembly of Council of Europe.

-In the parliament of Finland, I work in the committee of administration and committee for the future.
+In the parliament of Finland, I work in the committee of administration (=internal affairs) and committee for the future.
 Current term is my first in the parliament.
-Politically I’m active in e.g. topics of human rights, information society, technology, immigration, education, equality and environment.
+Politically I’m active in e.g. topics of human rights, information society, technology, immigration, transportation, education, equality and environment.

 I have a Master of Science (MSc) degree in information and game studies.
-My master’s thesis wasvabout digital games and their possibilities for successful aging and elderly people.
+My master’s thesis was about digital games and their possibilities for successful aging and elderly people.
 I am also a Bachelor of Culture and Arts (BA).

 I have been in the politics for 15 years.
 I am currently on my third term in the Tampere city council where I was first elected in 2008.
 Before that I was the first vice member of my group.
 On my election page you can check out my objectives in latest municipal elections in English.
 I also ran for the finnish parliament in 2011.
 I received enough votes to be number four in our 18 person greens list, but only one of us got elected to parliament at the time.
 You can find my themes for the previous parliamentary elections here.
 My themes in latest (2015) elections can be found below.